-GH-126 0015918 2020-2025 SR 60/Green Roundabout Hall County Concept
+GH-126 0015918 2020-2025 SR 60/Green Street at CS Roundabout Hall County Concept Development

-Street at CS Development

 898/Academy St approved.

+1l.
+2022.
+Th -

 July 2023: The

 proposed project

 would replace the

 existing signalized

 intersection with

 a multi-lane

 roundabout

 configuration for

-a project length of
+a project length of 0.3 miles.

-0.3 miles.
 The

 roundabout

 would consist of a

 skewed central

 shaped island

 with an 18-ft to

-26- ft single
+26- ft single circulatory

-circulatory

 roadway width

 and an oval

 shaped variable

 width traversable

 truck apron that

 will accommodate

 turning

 movements.

 Georgia Dept. of

 Transportation

 would be

 responsible for

 acquiring

 property rights

 for this project.

 Drawings or maps

 or plats of the

+proposed project,

-proposed project, as approved, are
+as approved, are

 on file and are

 available for

 public inspection

-at the Georgia [
+at the Georgia

 Department of

 Transportation:

 Terrance Cooper,

-Area Manager [
+Area Manager

 District 1, Area 1

 TCooper2@dot.ga

+.gov 2594

-alta MEMORANDUM .gov 2594 Gillsville Highway Gainesville, GA 30507 (770) 531- 5880
+.gov 2594 Gillsville Highway

+Gainesville, GA

+30507 (770) 531-

+5880